oddbird/susy/docs/settings.rst

 ------

 Susy can generate output using different layout techniques.
-Currtly we have a float module, with an extension to handle isolation as well.
+Currently we have a float module, with an extension to handle isolation as well.
 In the future there could be flexbox, grid, and other output styles.